strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Wireshark/Wireshark.md

 ![](attachments/Clipboard_2020-12-09-18-41-14.png)

-Notice that when you select any of the hex in the bottom window it opens and highlights the corasponding data in the second window.
+Notice that when you select any of the hex in the bottom window it opens and highlights the corresponding data in the second window.

 This is very, very cool.
 This means wirreshark can decode the hex on the fly and automaticly highlight the relevent data instantly.